 Sure, it’s often easier for people to fill out a form online because they might be using a browser that pre-fills many of the common fields for them.
 But that doesn’t mean that you can’t collect email addresses offline.

-Of course, technology works in your favor at many trade shows now.
-Often times, you just need to scan someone’s badge and you’ll automatically collect the person’s email address.
+Of course, the technology works in your favor.
+Sometimes, you just need to scan someone’s badge and you’ll automatically collect the person’s email address.

 Why not use a strategy from yesteryear to help you with modern-day digital marketing?